 Newcastle, Wyo., Nov.
-22 .- Sheriff W. W. Miller of Weston county, one of his posse named Fossenburg, are dead, as a result of a fight with 12 wagonloads of Stoux Indiana Saturday three miles below Beaver Dam, on Lightning creek, Converse county.
-The Indians were from Pine Ridge and Rosebud agencies the home counties of the different can-didates where circulars were sent to the voters urging them to come to the polls.
+22,-Shoriff W. W. Miller of Weston county, one of his posse named Fossenburg, are dead, as a result of a fight with 12 wagonloads of Sloux Indians Saturday three miles below Beaver Dam, on Lightning creek, Converse county.
+The Indians were from Pine Ridge and Rosebud agencies party to get out a big vote except in the home counties of the different can-didates where circulars were sent to the voters urging them to come to the